cechandler/dissertation-paper/dissertation/source/03a_part2_intro_walden.md

 The diagram in Figure @fig:walden-formal-overview gives an overview of each movement including significant sectional divisions and characteristic features. **needs transition**

+**Formal overivew needs filling out for I, II, and III.
+The diagram for IV needs to be altered so that phrase letters don't clash with associative set names**

 ![Formal overview of *Walden*](/Volumes/Data/Dropbox/Composition/Current-Projects/dissertation-paper/figures/walden-formal-overview.png){#fig:walden-formal-overview}